 - 1. Identify the muscular, ligamentous and osseous structures governing movement and stability of the spine and extremities. - 2.
 Describe basic skin structure, microanatomy, and physiology - 3.
 Explain the biochemical and physiologic mechanisms regulating the normal contraction and relaxation of skeletal muscle. - 4.
 Describe the underlying disease mechanisms and clinical presentations of patients with inherited and acquired metabolic disorders impacting skeletal muscle, joint disease, and integrity of bone. - 5.
 Explain the biochemical and physiologic basis of bone development, remodeling, and the response to fracture and the disorders associated with abnormal bone remodeling, mineralization, and growth. - 6.
 Recognize abnormal ranges of peripheral and axial joint motion and understand the mechanisms whereby inflammatory and degenerative disorders affect joint function. - 7.
 Apply a systematic approach to describing skin eruptions and communicate skin examination findings using appropriate dermatologic terms - 8.
 Differentiate infectious, nutritional, phototoxic, inflammatory and neoplastic skin conditions. - 9.
 Explain the epidemiology, clinical manifestations, diagnostic evaluation, and therapeutic strategies for the management of patients with rheumatologic diseases. - 10.
 Describe the mechanisms of action and toxicities of medications employed in the management of patients with musculoskeletal, articular, and cutaneous disorders - 11.
-Communicate effectively with and understand the roles and responsibilities of rehabilitation therapists. - 12.
 Develop empathy for patients with disabilities.